 On a rocking chair, on the stoep, on another day, stretching hopelessly her powers of recollection for the best of her dead friend, Auntie Lena sat.
-There, she sat and sat, looking out at her garden.
-The truth was that it was less of a garden now, since her best friend of fifty five years, Yolanda died, than it was a circle of bare earth colonised by sow thistle, and a lizard now zipping about a in a twilight, finely swept with mine dust, for a Christmas Eve meal.
+There she sat and sat, looking out at her garden.
+The truth was that it was less of a garden now, since her best friend of fifty five years, Yolanda died, than it was a circle of bare earth colonised by sow thistle, and a lizard now zipping about in a twilight, finely swept with mine dust, for a Christmas Eve meal.

 On its side, the life in it long gone, a rose stared out at her.
 She held its gaze, searching.
 Circling her eyes, brown and teary, around the rot of its petals, its once handsome stem and all it could have meant to someone had she earlier found the will to halt its demise.
 These days, Auntie Lena searched everything for best memories of Yolanda.

 Something in her brain had swallowed them all.
 But her dead friend would not be found in a dead flower.
 So, she rose.
 “Ammal staan op om darem iets te doen vi’ Christmas Eve.
 Yolanda Arendse sou.
 Sou sy nie?” (“Everyone gets up to do something for Christmas Eve.
 Yolanda Arendse would.
 Wouldn’t she?”)